Home Ignition Zones (HIZ) Mitigation Assistance Program (MAP)

 Apply to the HIZ MAP

-The HIZ MAP is intended to assist moving work forward following the Home Ignition Zone Assessment (HIZA).
+The HIZ MAP is intended to assist moving work forward following the Home Ignition Zone Assessment.
 The HIZ MAP does this through a structured program that involves application, prioritization, property specific work scope development, and meaningful contractor implementation.
+Eligible community members can receive up to $4,000 worth of work for wildfire mitigation on qualifying properties within the project areas.

 Important Info: